bobbygrdn/bobbygrdn/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Robert Gordon
 =====================================================================================================================================

-I am a Full Stack Software Developer.
+I am a Full Stack Software Engineer.
 -------------------------------------

 As a software developer, I have been honing my skills since October 2021, following my transition from a 13-year career in the Marine Corps.
 I began by mastering the fundamentals of web development, including HTML, JavaScript, and CSS.
 In June 2022, I progressed to learning React, a dynamic framework that has opened up opportunities to explore additional frameworks.
 My proudest accomplishment to date was completing the 19-week Full Stack Web Development course at Galvanize Operation Level Up in August 2022.
 Despite the challenging nature of the course, I found the experience to be highly rewarding, particularly the collaborative and structured group setting in which I was able to share knowledge with my peers.
 If you have any questions or are interested in collaborating, please do not hesitate to reach out to me via email, LinkedIn, or Discord.
 Thank you for your consideration.